mosip/performance-test-scripts/resident-services/README.md

-## This folder contains performance test scripts and test data for Resident Services module
+This folder contains performance test scripts and test data for Resident Services module

 ### Environment Required:-
+***Below modules should be running in kubernetes setup***

 * Websub
 * ida-internal-service
 * idrepo-identity-service